Aurangabad: Education

 Dr. Babasaheb Ambedkar Marathwada University (BAMU) is located in Aurangabad city.
 Many colleges in the region are affiliated to it.
-The university has 101 affiliated colleges in Aurangabad, among them Government College of Arts and Science and Shivchhatrapati College, 99 in Beed, 53 in Jalna and 55 in Osmanabad.
+The university has 101 affiliated colleges in Aurangabad.

 Government College of Engineering, Aurangabad is an autonomous engineering college.
 It was affiliated with the Dr. Babasaheb Ambedkar Marathwada University and was established in 1960.
 The construction of the college was started in 1957 and completed in 1960.
 Marathwada Institute of Technology and Jawaharlal Nehru Engineering College are two other engineering colleges in Aurangabad.

 Maharashtra National Law University, Aurangabad is a state university located in Aurangabad.
 It was established in 2017 by the Government of Maharashtra, the third and final university to be installed through the Maharashtra National Law University Act, 2014.

 Maulana Azad College of Arts and Science was founded in 1963 by Rafiq Zakaria, who formed a trust called Maulana Azad Education Society to manage its affairs.
 The college is affiliated with Dr. Babasaheb Ambedkar Marathwada University of Aurangabad.

 The National Institute of Electronics & Information Technology Aurangabad (NIELIT Aurangabad) is located on the Dr. B.A.M.
 University campus.
 It is a central government engineering institute under the Ministry of Communication & Information Technology Government of India.
-It offers DEPM, B. TECH (Electronics Engineering), M. tech (Electronics Design Technology), Ph.D., and short-term courses.

 Aurangabad has schools run by the Aurangabad Municipal Corporation (AMC) and private schools owned and run by trusts and individuals.
 Government Polytechnic Aurangabad and CSMSS College of Polytechnic are among the polytechnic institutions in Marathwada region.

 The Institute of Hotel Management, Aurangabad, is affiliated with University of Huddersfield.
 Students have internships in the Vivanta, Taj in Aurangabad.